 Due to limited spatial information that was available for planning purposes at the start of the Regional Schemes, the area around Babanango was not covered initially under Nkonjeni Regional Scheme.
 During 2008 a demographic verification process was done which allowed ZDM to identify existing settlements footprints in the Babanango area.
-A business plan was submitted to DWA and MIG in 2009 which included these settlements under MIG funding, and implementation of water supply is in progress to address the severe lack of water in this area in alignment with the Prioritisation Model for the Regional Schemes.
+A business plan was submitted to DWA and MIG in 2009 which included these settlements under MIG funding, and implementation of water supply is completed.